 During my undergraduate years I took a psychology course entitled "Stress Management."
-This course not only examined the psychology and physiology of stress, but also different types of stress (good and bad), techniques for limiting and managing stress in your life, and lifestyle practices which can contribute to a happier, less stressed life.
+This course not only examined the psychology and physiology of stress, but also different types of stress (good, neutral, and bad), techniques for limiting and managing stress in your life, and lifestyle practices which can contribute to a happier, less stressed life.
 My professor told us two of the biggest changes you can make to reduce stress in your life: exercise and meditate.
 I need to do both more.

-Most unusual job you ever had?
+What's the most unusual job you've ever had?

 Pianist in a jazz band at Picchetti Winery.
 I was in high school, and I received about $20.

 What advice do you have for SF Gators?